 - Succession Planning – Ongoing employee training helps develop employees and increase their experience which can make them viable candidates for senior roles when they become available.
 Training that is useful for this purpose includes leadership, people management, decision making, and more.

 - Increasing Value – Employee training can teach new skills or improve existing skills.
-This helps to provide more experts and increase their value to be able to perform more than one job.
+This helps to provide more expertise and increase their value to be able to perform more than one job.
 Diverse skill sets can help your employees transfer to open positions in your organization.

 - Reduced Attrition – Investing in your employees can reduce attrition rates by providing career pathways.
 They won’t have to seek next-level opportunities somewhere else and you can also save on recruitment costs.